Kubix20/docker-composer_user_study/README.md

 ## Contents

-* `\Data` - Contains the raw data as well as the complete dataset resulting from the aggregation of all data sources.
+* `/data` - Contains the raw data as well as the complete dataset resulting from the aggregation of all data sources (main.csv).
-* `\Forms`-  Contains the procedure instructions provided to participants.
+* `/forms`-  Contains the procedure instructions provided to participants.
-* `\Tasks` - Contains the task materials provided for each of the tasks.
+* `/tasks` - Contains the task materials provided for each of the tasks.

 ## Methodology